joel-ralte/Freshers-Bootcamp-2024/Book_Reviews/The_Art_Of_Readable_Code/Chapter_6_Review.md

     ```
     > Similarly to "Canonicalize", other words and phrases such as "Heuristic", "Brute force" and "Naive solution" are recommended for use in their respective programming situations .

+## Conclusion

+Pictorial illustrations, code examples and their explanations provided throughout the chapter illustrate the above principles and the difference they make in the readability of well structured comments.

 ## Authors

 *Joel Lalrinnunga Ralte*